Research

 Linking Feedbacks Between Ecosystem Function and Microbiome Structure and Function to Variation in Precipitation Regime

-Working with researchers across Kansas, we are investigating how precipitation regime and land use can influence soil biogeochemical processes that drive soil profile retention of organic and inorganic resources.
-We are especially interested in altered rooting depths imposed by land cover, how this modifies soil structure deep within the profile, and nutrient dynamics.
-We specifically explore investigate how organic matter dynamics are driven by interactions among rooting depth, rhizosphere microbes, and precipitation, working in native, regenerating, and agricultural systems.
-The work is funded by a NSF EPSCoR Research Infrastructure Improvement award, Microbiomes of Aquatic, Plant, and Soil Systems across Kansas (MAPS).
+Working with researchers across Kansas, this project investigated how precipitation regime and land use can influence soil biogeochemical processes.
+We are especially interested in altered rooting depths imposed by land cover and how this modifies soil deep within the profile.
+We specifically investigated how organic matter dynamics are driven by interactions among rooting depth, rhizosphere microbes, and precipitation, working in native, regenerating, and agricultural systems.
+The work was funded by a NSF EPSCoR Research Infrastructure Improvement award, Microbiomes of Aquatic, Plant, and Soil Systems across Kansas (MAPS).
+Manuscripts continue to emerge as we work with these datasets.

 The Calhoun Critical Zone Observatory